unsw-restech/unsw-restech.github.io/docs/help_support/user_support.md

 # Help and Support

-!!! warning
-    **Scheduled Maintenance**:
-    Febuary 2023 upgrade completed - you may need to complete some steps to reconnect, see [FAQ](./faq.md#how-do-i-fix-the-ssh-warning-after-the-february-2023-upgrade).

 ### **Contact the Research Technology Services team**

 For Katana issues including: functional issues, software installation, reference data sets, general questions -